brunostjohn/zefirs-flashy-cooler/README.md

 # ![Logo](https://raw.githubusercontent.com/brunostjohn/zefirs-flashy-cooler/main/assets/images/favicon-32x32.png) Zefir's Flashy Cooler

-This is a desktop app that controls the Capellix cooler's LCD instead of iCUE.
+This is a desktop app that controls the Capellix cooler's LCD instead of iCUE with support for more coolers on the way.
+Most of the app is just Electron living its best life but the device handling code is written in Rust.
+This and an RGB control app (like [SignalRGB](https://signalrgb.com/)) will use literally less CPU than your manufacturers app while looking cooler.
+Oh and also my cat's in it.
+So there's that.

 ![Screenshot 1](https://raw.githubusercontent.com/brunostjohn/zefirs-flashy-cooler/main/assets/images/screenshot.png)
 ![Screenshot 2](https://raw.githubusercontent.com/brunostjohn/zefirs-flashy-cooler/main/assets/images/screenshot2.png)

 This is designed explicitly for use with Windows.
 Will it run on Linux or macOS?
 Maybe.
 Probably not.
+Linux support is something I frequently think about.
+I actually might make that a thing once I get all the basic functionality down.

 ## Installation: